Third Grade

 Mathematics

-The third grade mathematics curriculum is organized into units.
+The third-grade mathematics curriculum is organized into units, including place value, addition and subtraction, multiplication, data analysis, 2-D geometry, and measurement.
 In each unit, students explore a central topic through a series of investigations, gradually encountering and using important mathematical ideas.
-Students learn to describe, compare, and discuss their approaches to mathematical problems.
-Using a variety of strategies is encouraged.
-Communicating mathematical thinking is vital.
+Working collaboratively, students describe, compare, and discuss their mathematical thinking.
+They learn and use a variety of strategies to solve problems while building computational fluency in addition, subtraction, multiplication, and division.

 Science